BBC One Northern Ireland

-BBC One Northern Ireland is a Northern Irish television channel based on the UK-wide BBC One, owned and operated by BBC Northern Ireland.
+BBC One Northern Ireland is a Northern Irish free-to-air television channel owned and operated by BBC Northern Ireland.
+It is the Northern Irish variation of the UK-wide BBC One network.

 The service is broadcast from Broadcasting House in Belfast.
 In the rest of the UK, BBC One Northern Ireland is available as a regional variant on most TV service providers.
 In the Republic of Ireland, BBC One Northern Ireland is available as a standard channel.